Shahgarh, Amethi: History

-The original fort of Shahgarh was founded by and named after Sultan Sah, brother of Bikram Sah of Amethi.
+The original fort of Shahgarh was founded by and named after Sultan Sah, brother of Bikram Sah the ruler of Amethi.
 His descendants held the Shahgarh taluqdari estate.
 Originally the estate supposedly consisted of 121 villages, suggesting a regular partition, but this is unlikely since another brother, Lachhmi Narain, received the much smaller Kannu estate.
 From 1803 to 1810, the Shahgarh estate was leased to Raja Har Chand Singh of Amethi along with the entire pargana of Amethi; it then comprised 40 villages.
 It had increased to 60 villages by 1846, when it was again leased to Amethi.
 When Balwant Singh, the taluqdar of Shahgarh, resisted the lease, Raja Madho Singh of Amethi had him imprisoned.
 The British officer William Henry Sleeman brought the issue before the Nawab of Awadh and in 1855 was able to secure Balwant Singh's release and restoration to his property; Balwant Singh later sided with the British during the Indian Rebellion of 1857.
 At the turn of the 20th century, the Shahgarh estate consisted of 20 villages and 1 patti in pargana Amethi.
 At that time, Shahgarh itself was described as a prosperous village with a market.

 The 1951 census recorded Shahgarh as comprising 13 hamlets, with a total population of 1,112 people (549 male and 563 female), in 254 households and 252 physical houses.
 The area of the village was given as 701 acres.
 160 residents were literate, 158 male and 2 female.
 The village was listed as belonging to the pargana of Amethi and the thana of Gauriganj.
 The village had a district board-run primary school with 80 students in attendance as of 1 January 1951.